yourbuddyconner/zkDB/docs/design/structure.md

 - SP1 programs focus on computation logic
 - zkdb-lib handles all proof generation and verification
 - Proof artifacts are managed consistently across engines

-This architecture cleanly separates SP1 program development (using zkdb-core) from client usage (through zkdb-lib), with zkdb-registry serving as the bridge between them.